-THROUGHOUT THE 2014/2015 HEATING SEASON, propane stocks in the Midwest were either above or in the upper third of the 5–year range, which is a very good supply.
-Heating oil stocks in the Midwest were below the 5–year range during October to December, 2014.
-As of January 2015 and throughout the rest of the heating season, Midwest heating oil stocks were either above or in the upper third of the 5–year range.
+Heating oil stocks in the Midwest were in the bottom third of the 5–year range during October, but were in the upper third and above the 5–year range by the end of 2015.
+As of January 2016 and throughout the rest of the heating season, Midwest heating oil stocks were either above or in the upper third of the 5–year range.
 Although heating oil started the heating season with a low level of supply, heating oil stocks finished the season at good levels.